devcordde/devmarkt-backend/README.md

 in addition you should open a draft PR, when you're starting to work on it.

 ### Styleguide
-We use the Google [Java Style Guide](https://google.github.io/styleguide/javaguide.html), if you use IntelliJ IDEA the style Guide should be applied automatically.
+We use the Google [Java Google Style Guide](https://google.github.io/styleguide/javaguide.html), if you use IntelliJ IDEA the style Guide should be applied automatically.

 ## License